History

 Intent

 We follow the National Curriculum for history (please see the link below) and our programme of study has been designed to ensure clear planning and progression through the year groups.
-We make full use of the resources within the immediate and wider local area enabling the children to develop a deep understanding of the history in their locality.
+We make use of the resources within the immediate and wider local area enabling the children to develop a deep understanding of the history in their locality.

 In line with the National Curriculum we aim to ensure that all pupils: